 What is Portfolio Diversification?

-Portfolio Diversification is a risk management strategy that mitigates risk by allocating investments across different financial instruments, industries, and other categories.
-This strategy aims to maximise returns by investing in different instruments that would yield high long-term returns.
-However, this strategy does not provide guaranteed returns.
-It only aims to achieve the financial objectives while mitigating risk.
+Portfolio diversification is a risk management strategy that mitigates risk by allocating investments across different financial instruments, industries, and other categories.
+This strategy aims to manage risk by investing in different instruments that would yield high long-term returns.

 Benefits of Portfolio Diversification